semaphor/w61-webdisplay/README.md

 # keeping roommates up to date.

-Web-based display for my flat, showing bus departures, garbage collection dates and hopefully a lot of more useful stuff.
+***Web-based display for my flat, showing bus departures, garbage collection dates and hopefully a lot of more useful stuff.***

+You can have a **look at a demo** instance of this code here: [resolution1.net/w61-demo](http://resolution1.net/w61-demo)

-This HTML is to be used / showed on a screen[1] in the kitchen, driven by a [RaspberryPi](http://www.raspberrypi.org/).
-Maybe it will be also served to the Internet for having a look at it from outside, then best with a style optimized for mobile devices.
+This HTML is to be used / displayed on a screen in the kitchen, driven by a [RaspberryPi](http://www.raspberrypi.org/).
+Maybe lateron it will be also served to the Internet for having a look at it from outside, then best with a style optimized for mobile devices.
-For setting it up on a RaspberryPi have a look at the folder ´[raspberrypi]`(raspberrypi) and its **[readme](raspberrypi/README.md)**
+For information on setting it up on a RaspberryPi have a look at the folder ´[raspberrypi]`(raspberrypi) and its **[readme](raspberrypi/README.md)**

 You got an ***idea for further information*** that should be presented?
 Just create a *[New Issue](https://github.com/semaphor/w61-webdisplay/issues)* to describe it.
 Any other “issues” are also very welcome ;-)

+## Status

+* Clearly work in progress, constantly ;-)
-[1] So currently it's optimized to the actual resolution of our screen (1024x768 px), which is so far mostly hard coded (only due to the lack of time).
+* Currently it's optimized to the actual resolution of our screen (1024x768 px), which is so far mostly hard coded.
+I Don't like it but there's some lack of time.

 ## based on [HTML5 Boilerplate](http://html5boilerplate.com)